MARCEL DUCHAMP

 At the antipodes [that is, the non-verbal, non-conceptual aspects] of the mind, we are more or less completely free of language, outside the system of conceptual thought.
 Consequently our perception of visionary objects possesses all the freshness, all the naked intensity, of experiences which have never been verbalized, never assimilated to lifeless abstractions…. unsophisticated by language or the scientific, philosophical, and utilitarian notions, by means of which we ordinarily re-create the given world….
 The self-luminous objects which we see in the mind’s antipodes possess a meaning,… identical with being; for at the mind’s antipodes, objects do not stand for anything but themselves…. and exist in their own right.
 And their meaning consists precisely in this, that they are intensely themselves….
 Everything is novel and amazing.
 Almost never does the visionary see anything that reminds him of his own past.
 He is not remembering scenes, persons or objects, and he is not inventing them; he is looking on at a new creation.

-The relationship between Marcel Duchamp’s readymades and “Not-Seeing-As” was well stated in the article by the French writer, linguist and Art historian, Mark Décimo entitled “A Sentimental Conversation: Marcel Duchamp and Lydie Sarazin-Levassor”, in the book by Lydie Fischer Sarazin-Levassor, A Marriage in Check, The Heart of the Bride Stripped Bare by Her Bachelor, Even, les presses du reel, 2007, Paul Edwards, trans., as follows:
+The relationship between Marcel Duchamp’s readymades and “Not-Seeing-As” was well stated in the following excerpt from an article written by the French writer, linguist and Art historian Mark Décimo entitled “A Sentimental Conversation: Marcel Duchamp and Lydie Sarazin-Levassor”, which appears in Lydie Fischer Sarazin-Levassor, A Marriage in Check, The Heart of the Bride Stripped Bare by Her Bachelor, Even (published by les presses du reel, 2007).

-Accordingly, Marcel Duchamp’s readymades not only illustrate various concepts of “seeing-as,” they also illustrate the philosophical concept that things in and of themselves have no inherent meaning—that without ready-made (already made) concepts we do not identify, categorized or think about an object as a particular type of thing.
-Essentially, that is “not-seeing-as,” or what we have called “Non-Conceptual-Perception;” which in Eastern philosophy (as is described in more detail below) is the absence of “Duality” that Zen Buddhists contend is a delusion.
+Accordingly, Marcel Duchamp’s readymades not only illustrate various concepts of seeing-as, they also illustrate the philosophical concept that things in and of themselves have no inherent meaning—that without ready-made (already made) concepts we do not identify, categorized or think about an object as a particular type of thing; we do not initially see-them-as anything in particular at all.
+Essentially, that is “not-seeing-as,” or what we have called “Non-Conceptual-Perception.”

-A readymade that illustrates Duchamp seeing an object in a new light; of not seeing it as what it was originally made to be used for, and not as what it is typically seen as, is Duchamp’s 1957 readymade called The Locking Spoon.
-It consists of a (so-called) “spoon” that Duchamp affixed to the door of his Manhattan apartment in the late 1950s; a photograph of which appears below.
-With respect to this readymade it may be said (as his Artist-friend Louise Norton stated above with respect to Duchamp’s Fountain): Duchamp “created a new thought for that object.”
+A readymade that illustrates Duchamp seeing an object in a new light; of not seeing it as what it was originally seen as, but as something else, having a different use, is Duchamp’s 1957 readymade called The Locking Spoon.
+It consists of a (so-called) “spoon” that Duchamp affixed to the door of his Manhattan apartment in the late 1950s, a photograph of which appears below.
+With respect to this readymade it may be said (as his Artist-friend Louise Norton stated above with respect to Duchamp’s Fountain); Duchamp “created a new thought for that object.”

-A famous Duchamp readymade that illustrates an aspect of the philosophical concept “seeing-as” that is somewhat different than those described above, is his work of conceptual Art (which is referred to in the quotation by Mark Décimo above) known as In Advance of the Broken Arm.
+A famous Duchamp readymade that illustrates an aspect of the philosophical concept “seeing-as” that is somewhat different than those described above, is his work of conceptual Art (referred to in the quotation by Mark Décimo above) known as In Advance of the Broken Arm.
 It consists of a snow shovel that Duchamp purchased and hung from the ceiling of his studio, on the handle of which is written “from Marcel Duchamp 1915”.
-A photograph representing the original in Duchamp’s studio appears below on the left, and a 1964 replica displayed in the Museum of Modern Art in New York City appears on the right.
+A photograph representing the original in Duchamp’s studio appears below, followed by a photograph of a 1964 replica that is displayed in the Museum of Modern Art in New York.

 Henri Bergson in An Introduction to Metaphysics (supra,) stated: